Ropsu01/FlagQuizApp/README.md

 ## Features
 - Two quiz modes: "1 Flag 4 Names" and "1 Name 4 Flags"
-- Three difficulty levels: Easy, Medium, Hard
+- Three difficulty levels: Easy, Medium, Hard.
+(Note: The difficulty classification of each country is based on its population size, rather than the popularity or recognizability of its flag.)
 - Sound effects for correct and incorrect answers
 - High score tracking with AsyncStorage
 - Dark and light theme support